High Temp Resin is designed for functional prototyping in high heat applications. Understand the technical specifications and best uses.

 Our standard support removal and sanding techniques apply to this resin.

 Post-cure Your Part

 High Temp must be post-cured in order to exhibit its high-temperature properties.
-Ultraviolet (UV) light is best.
-405 nm wavelength UV light is fine, but 365 nm, as found in a nail spa, is best.
-Cure for at least one hour total, making sure to flip or rotate the part after 30 minutes to ensure even UV exposure.
+Cure at 60°C for at least one hour total, making sure to flip or rotate the part after 30 minutes to ensure even exposure.

 WARNINGYour High Temp part will not reach its full mechanical properties without a thorough post-cure.